 This chapter provides an overview of relevant literature.
-The areas of interest can be broadly grouped into two largely seperate categories; Documents and Number Representations.
+The areas of interest can be broadly grouped into two largely separate categories; Documents and Number Representations.

-The first half of this chapter will be devoted to documents themselves, including: the representation and rendering of low level graphics primitives, how collections of these primitives are represented in document formats, and the various standards for documents in use today.
+The first half of this chapter will be devoted to documents themselves, including: the representation and displaying of graphics primitives[10], and how collections of these primitives are represented in document formats, focusing on well known standards currently in use[3, 5, 13].

-We will find that although there has been a great deal of research into the rendering, storing, editing, manipulation, and extension of document formats, all popular document standards are content to specify at best a single precision IEEE-754 floating point number representations.
+We will find that although there has been a great deal of research into the rendering, storing, editing, manipulation, and extension of document formats, these widely used document standards are content to specify at best a single precision IEEE-754 floating point number representations.